 - What will encourage residents to go into and enjoy town centres?

-The headline recommendations from the Citizens' Assembly will be published in early December 2019.
+The recommendations from the citizens' assembly were published in early December 2019.

 Background to the Project